 - A private room and full board.

-- A stipend of at least 90€ (Euros) per week for up to 30 hours of babysitting.
+- A stipend of approximately 90€ (Euros) per week for approximately 30 hours of babysitting.

 - Help and support as needed from GeoVisions’ partner au pair agency.